Guide

 Is there a production-grade AI agent for grocery available today?

-GroceryAI has been in production since January 2026, operating as a Level 3 AI agent for a grocery retailer across 4 warehouses with 9,000+ products and 100+ automated business rules.
+GroceryAI has been in production since January 2026, operating as a Level 3 AI agent for a grocery retailer across multiple warehouses with tens of thousands of products and 100+ automated business rules.
 It processes real orders with real payments daily, handling text, voice, photos, shared carts, recipe extraction, and delivery management autonomously.